History of the Staten Island Railway: Organization: 1880–1884

+Wiman's plan called for a system encircling the island using two miles of the SIRW between Vanderbilt's Landing and Tompkinsville.
+His plan also called for the centralization of all ferries from one terminal, to allow for transportation to New York City and New Jersey.
+Wiman approached Robert Garrett, president of the Baltimore & Ohio Railroad (B&O), to back the plan, and Garrett agreed.
+The SIRTR began to seek legislation to acquire various rights-of-way needed to implement Wiman's plan.

 On April 3, 1883, the SIRTR gained control of the SIRW and its boats.
 On the same date, at the annual meeting of the SIRW, Erasmus Wiman gained control of the railway by being elected to the board of Directors of the Railroad and becoming the railway's president.
 At the meeting, Wiman laid out his proposals for rail lines on Staten Island.
-He proposed extending the Staten Island Railway line to Hyatt Street in what is today Saint George.
-From there, a line would run through New Brighton and Snug Harbor along the island's North Shore.
-The line would then go inland, running parallel to the Kill Van Kull.
-Additional spur lines would have been built in the interior of the island based on where people settled.
-Wiman also proposed a bridge across Arthur Kill from Tottenville to Perth Amboy, replacing the ferry that operated there.
-This would have been part of a direct route between New York City and Philadelphia via Perth Amboy and South Amboy, with a new bridge over the Raritan River.
-In the days before the meeting, Wiman had gained 7,450 out of the 11,800 shareholders to elect him, surprising many of the directors of the railroad.
-By the end of the month, Wiman resigned from the SIRTR to avoid any conflict of interest.
-On June 27, 1883, a meeting of the directors of the SIRW and the SIRTR formally ratified the merger of the two companies under the leadership of Erastus Wiman, who was named president.
+Wiman also proposed a bridge across the Arthur Kill from Tottenville to Perth Amboy.

+On June 27, 1883, a meeting of the directors of the SIRW and the SIRTR formally ratified the merger of the two companies under the leadership of Wiman, who was named president.

 On June 30, 1883, the SIRTR leased the SIRW for a term of 99 years, to become effective when the line opened between Clifton and Tompkinsville.
 The line between Vanderbilt's Landing and Tottenville continued to be operated by the SIRW.
 While the control of the railroad included control of Vanderbilt's ferry, the North Shore Ferry was leased separately and was operated by Starin, whose lease was set to expire on May 1, 1884.
 On July 18, 1884, the SIRTR outbid Starin for the North Shore operation.
-As part of the purchase, ferry service would have been operated every forty minutes instead of every hour.
-The fare for the railroad and the ferry would have been ten cents, except between five and seven in the morning and evening, when it would have been seven cents.
-Starin continued to fight the lease in the courts for several years.

-On May 5, 1885, the Perth Amboy Railroad was incorporated in New York to build a 2 mile line connecting the SIRW in Tottenville to Perth Amboy in New Jersey by bridging over the Arthur Kill.
-The railroad was incorporated with a capital stock of $1 million.
-This railroad line was never built, and was possibly in interest of the Pennsylvania Railroad.
-The Perth Amboy Railroad was to be an alternate freight route to avoid congestion at Harsimus Cove and through Elizabeth.